maebob/emtp23_ai-bug-plus/README.md

 | wandb/ | Run information for Weights & Biases |

 ## Weights and Biases
+We tracked all our training results using Weights & Biases.
+[Here](https://wandb.ai/bugplus/BugsPlus?workspace=user-aaron98) you can take a look at them.

 ## BugPlus Editor
 Here you can find the link to our BugPlus Editor: